Lyubitshka/flutter_responsive_portfolio/README.md

+# 🛠️ under construction 🛠️

-# Flutter Portfolio Website 🌐
+## Flutter Portfolio Website 🌐

 A personal portfolio website built with Flutter, designed to showcase skills and projects while preparing for a career as a Flutter Developer.
 The application uses **BLoC** for state management to ensure a clean and scalable architecture.